What is an Independent School?

 Independent schools are in both city and rural areas and feature small and large day schools and boarding schools, alongside co-educational and single-sex schools.
 They are set up and governed on an individual school basis and are answerable to their own governing board or management committee.

-Despite COVID-19 the Independent sector has grown by 2.5% in the last 12 months
+Despite COVID-19 the Tasmanian Independent sector has experienced an average annual growth in students of 2.5% over the last 5 years.

 Independent Schools enjoy an excellent reputation and are sought after for their academic outcomes for students.
 Their depth and breadth of academic offerings ensure students are given the optimal environment in which to learn.